bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Yeah.
 So you mentioned that ancestor and descendant data.
 So the mempool is not simply just a pool of transactions.
-We also include some metadata And that metadata is things like the ancestor fee rates of a transaction.
+We also include some metadata and that metadata is things like the ancestor fee rates of a transaction.

 Speaker 0: 00:09:49

 Yeah.
 And iterators to said parents and children.
-I think if you have a mempool with 300 megabytes of storage available, Only about one fourth of that is the raw transaction data itself and the rest is metadata.
+I think if you have a mempool with 300 megabytes of storage available, only about one fourth of that is the raw transaction data itself and the rest is metadata.
 And a lot of people are really surprised to hear that, but it is important information that needs to be stored because we're preferring to use space instead of time.

 Speaker 1: 00:10:18